BUILDING A VIBRANT UNIVERSITY IN DOWNTOWN PITTSBURGH

-Amy Elizabeth McCall serves as Point Park University’s general counsel.
+Amy Elizabeth McCall serves as Point Park University’s senior vice president and general counsel.
 She came to Point Park from the Office of General Counsel at The Pennsylvania State University.
 Prior to Penn State, McCall was in private practice in the Pittsburgh region.

 She holds a Bachelor of Science in computer science from Drexel University and a Juris Doctor from Duquesne University.
 McCall is a former member of the patent bar.